ichortower/HatMouseLacey/docs/help-spoilers.md

 ## Our kids don't look right: my config was wrongly set.
 How do I fix it?

 This mod includes a console command `mousify_child` which you can use to change your kids.
-In the SMAPI console window, type `mousify_child <child's name>
+In the SMAPI console window, type `hatmouselacey mousify_child
-<number>` and press Enter to run it.
-This will transform your child permanently
+<child's name> <number>` and press Enter to run it.
+This will transform your
-(but you can always run it again).
+child permanently (but you can always run it again).
 This doesn't change the child's gender or age, just its mouseness.

 Specify the `<number>` for the child you want: